jkoberg/splitvent/README.md

 # Quick Start

+## Ventilator Y

+* *Instructions coming soon*

+## Monitoring Software

+* Fabricate a cable to connect to the sensor's connector surface contact lands.

-* Connect to the Sensirion sensor as shown in the image below:
+* Connect your RPi to the Sensirion sensor as shown in the image below:
        ![splitvent schematic of RPi connected to Sensirion sensor](./engineering/Schematic.jpg)

 * Download the [RPi disk image](https://splitvent.s3.us-east-2.amazonaws.com/splitvent_rpi_image_20200329.zip), unzip, and write to an 8GB or greater SD card.
 Follow the [instructions here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)